 This notice includes important information about the funding status of your pension plan (the "Plan") and general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation (the "PBGC"), a federal insurance agency.
+This notice covers both the Lucent Technologies Inc. Pension Plan ("LTPP") and the Lucent Technologies Inc. Retirement Plan ("LTRP").
+(Information that is specific to the LTPP begins below.
+Information that is specific to the LTRP begins on page 4.
+Additional information, applicable to both plans, begins on page 6.)

 All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
-This notice does not mean that the Plan is terminating.
+This notice does not mean that your Plan is terminating.
 It is provided for informational purposes and you are not required to respond in any way.
 This notice is for the plan year (the "Plan Year") beginning January 1, 2012 and ending December 31, 2012.